Home

 Grilled Swordfish with Lemon Butter

-A close buddy of mine from Cabo, Lobo, used to cringe when I would according to him “do too much” to swordfish.
-Fresh grilled swordfish is a treat and although, I sometimes like to sauce up my swordfish, I do understand the sentiment that with great fresh grilled swordfish, simple is wonderful.
-I will give some other more elaborate and saucy grilled swordfish recipes to follow soon.
+Fresh grilled swordfish is a treat!
+I sometimes like to sauce up my swordfish, I do understand the sentiment that with great fresh grilled swordfish, simple is wonderful.

 By the way, this recipe is great with ono - wahoo or albacore too.
 One important note, check out our other fish pages too!
 Many of the sauces and preparations work super for swordfish!
 Especially those tuna, ono/wahoo, or mahi mahi recipes.